Mortgage Industry Frequently Asked Questions

 Licenses expire on December 31st of each year.
 The renewal period is from November 1st – December 1st of each year, with licenses being renewed for the following calendar year.
 MLO renewal applications received after December 1st will be subject to a $100 late fee.

-• What is a NMLSR Unique Identifier?
+• What is a NMLS Unique Identifier?

-Upon signing up with NMLSR, you will be given your own NMLSR Unique Identifier.
+Upon signing up with NMLS, you will be given your own NMLS Unique Identifier.
 When you pass the federal requirements for licensing, your Unique Identifier will become effective (Upon meeting state requirements, you will also receive a MLO license number that is specific to individual states in which you get licensed).
 This unique identifier must appear on individual advertisements, business cards, and on the Mortgage Loan Transaction Journal kept by your employer.

 Yes.
-After you become licensed, your name, NMLSR Unique Identifier, and the name of your sponsoring company will be made public on the NMLS website to identify you to the public as an individual who is licensed to engage in residential mortgage business.
+After you become licensed, your name, NMLS Unique Identifier, and the name of your sponsoring company will be made public on the NMLS website to identify you to the public as an individual who is licensed to engage in residential mortgage business.

 • As a MLO, can I be examined/fined/revoked by the Department?